Michigan Sport Mod Rules

 - Top bar must be directly above bottom bar, minimum 6.5 inches apart, measured center to center.

-- The IMCA stamped Hoosier G-60.
+- The IMCA stamped Hoosier G-60 or G-60 unstamped Hoosier.
 No chemical softening, conditioning, or grooving of tires.
 Tires may be ground, or siped within confines of thread (not past factory straight line).

 - No re-caps.